dzaba1/dzaba1.github.io/dotNet.md

 ## What is a lambda expression?

-Basic lambda is an anonomous method written in a different form.
+Basic lambda is an anonymous method written in a different form.
 Used by delegates or for making Expression trees.

 Example:
 ```